Monday - Friday7:30am - 5:30pm

 Ralph Schell has served as Jefferson County manager since the Board of County Commissioners (BCC) appointed him to the position in December 2009.

 Schell, who was director of Community Resources for 11 years before becoming county administrator, is responsible for implementing the board’s policies and overseeing the day-to-day operations of one of the largest and most geographically diverse counties in Colorado.

 His primary duties include recommending the annual operating budget to the BCC, allocating resources to provide quality services to residents based on the BCC’s goals and objectives and overseeing development and implementation of the capital improvements program.

-During Schell’s tenure as county administrator, Jeffco has enjoyed managerial and financial stability and outstanding bond ratings from Fitch Ratings, Standard & Poor’s and Moody’s Investors Services despite a decline in revenue.
+During Schell’s tenure as county manager, Jeffco has enjoyed managerial and financial stability and outstanding bond ratings from Fitch Ratings, Standard & Poor’s and Moody’s Investors Services despite a decline in revenue.
 In 2012, an external audit of the county’s financial statement received the “highest and best opinion an auditor can give,” according to Kim Higgins, a partner with Eide Bailly, the noted certified public accounting and business advisory firm.

 During his time as community resources (now known as Parks) director, Schell oversaw Jefferson County Open Space – the oldest county open space program in the country – the Boettcher Mansion, Jefferson County Fairgrounds and the Colorado State University (CSU) Extension program.